Chapter 17 : Let's Get It On

 “Oi, I wasn’t that bad,” James defended.
 “And if I remember correctly, you were right there with me until you wandered off a moment ago.”

 “Well, I needed a drink,” Sirius muttered as he took another sip and tapped his foot against the carpet.

 “I’m sure we’re going to love Gemma too, Sirius,” Edward reassured as he slapped his newly adopted son on the back.
 Sirius looked up at him tenderly, as if he was truly related to him, and Lily couldn’t help but let her smile grow.
 Although she knew the details were gruesome, she was very thankful that Sirius had made his brave escape to the Potters after his Fifth Year.

 “He was a shadow of his former self this summer,” the Head Boy said softly as he took her hand in his.
-“Well, to be honest, he'd been that way ever since he left his parent's house - he never smiled, just fucked around with women and acted like a complete git.
+“Well, to be honest, he'd been that way ever since he ran away - he never smiled, just fucked around with women and acted like a complete git.
 We were all so worried about him … but then he met her.
 And ever since then, he’s been the happiest I’ve ever seen him.”

 “It can’t be easy, though,” Frank said nonchalantly.

 “What are you on about?”
 Alice questioned.

 “What?
 I love Sirius just as much as James does, but you can’t deny that he’s a very demanding bloke.”

 “Demanding yes, but passionate as well,” Lily laughed and the other Gryffindors joined in as they continued to watch Sirius excitedly present the love of his life to the Potters.
 Their chuckles slowly subsided and an eerie silence crept over them.